laras126/uipic-fall15/info.md

 #### Tutorials and Assignments

-As mentioned above, tutorials will be assigned to guide your coding education througout the course.
-I will also give you "Assignments", or checklists of coding tasks to make sure you have comprehended the tutorials.
-These will be graded on completion.
+As mentioned above, tutorials will be assigned to guide your coding know-how.
+I will also give you "Assignments", or checklists of coding tasks to make sure you have caught on to all of the concepts.

 #### Click-holes

 This translates to research, or a "rabbit hole of clicking", if you will.
-A huge part of being a good designer and developer is being excited and knowledgeable about what's happening in the industry.
-Here's how to go into a click-hole:
+A huge part of learning the language of code is being excited and knowledgeable about what's happening in the industry.
+Here's how to go into a "click-hole" (I know, a crass term but I like it):

 1. Via [Panda](https://usepanda.com/app/#/) (listed below) or some other site, find an interesting article.
 Read it.
 2. When you see a link embedded in the article, open it in a new tab, but keep reading the article (if you want).
 3. Look at those other links, and open their embedded links.
 4. You'll probably start researching a specific topic, and learning about prominent industry names and websites.

-Each class someone will present a "click-hole" from the week.

-#### Go to a Meetup

-Go to at least one Meetup or other industry gathering during the course and report back.
-See the [relevant Links section]({{site.baseurl}}/links#meetups) for suggestions.
+Every now and then, we'll have someone (or me) present a "click-hole".

 #### Final Project